awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-sql-clustering.md

 The NIC in the OS can keep using DHCP as long as the DNS servers that are being retrieved from the DHCP Options Set allow for the nodes to resolve each other\.
 You can set the NIC to be configured statically\.
 When completed, you then manually configure only the primary IP address for the elastic network interface\.
 Failover Clustering manages and assigns additional IP addresses, as needed\.

-For all instance types, you can increase the MTU on the network adapter to 9001 to support [Jumbo Frames](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/network_mtu.html)\.
+For all instance types, you can increase the maximum transmission unit \(MTU\) on the network adapter to 9001 to support [Jumbo Frames](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/network_mtu.html)\.
 This configuration reduces fragmentation of packets wherever Jumbo Frames are supported\.
 The following example shows how to use PowerShell to configure Jumbo Frames for an Elastic Network Adapter\.

 ```
 Get-NetAdapter | Set-NetAdapterAdvancedProperty -DisplayName "MTU" -DisplayValue 9001